 The Haggard Graduate School of Theology utilizes an experiential learning model.
-The Master of Divinity, Master of Arts in Christian Education, Master of Arts in Nonprofit Leadership and Theology, Master of Arts in Pastoral Studies, and the Doctor of Ministry programs are designed with the intentional integration of biblical, theological, and ministerial studies with ministerial practice.
+The Master of Divinity, Master of Arts in Christian Education, Master of Arts in Nonprofit Leadership and Theology, Master of Arts in Pastoral Studies, and the Doctor of Ministry programs intentionally integrate biblical, theological, and ministerial studies with ministerial practice.
 Field education, the central component in the M.A.C.E., M.A.N.L.T., M.A.P.S., and M.Div. degree programs, facilitates the integration of academic learning and experience in ministry.
 Students are required to devote at least 12 hours per week for the duration of their master's degree program to some form of supervised ministry.